mpetrovich/Writing/README.md

-A collection of articles by Michael Petrovich on product, engineering, and leadership.
+A collection of articles on product, engineering, and leadership.

 ## Articles